JohnMMcD/gemini/README.md

 * behavior-driven (BDD): execute with run_bdd.cmd.
 Re-uses the object-oriented classes, but adds BDD syntactic sugar.
 * old-school "one big module": execute with python -m unittest test_fill_or_kill or test_order_side.

 I prioritized creating interesting testcases over getting the highest count.
 I didn't repeat the testcases for the different currencies, for example, nor did I create testcases with a bunch of different quantities or prices that are functionally equivalent.
-The BDD

 # Dependencies